Blindrunner Home Page

 Visit my Links Page to view the many media releases that have been published relating to my efforts as well as many other interesting related links.

 To help you guys who have never run with a blind runner or want to be guides, I have compiled a list of guiding hints and tips to guiding as a basic introduction to being a running guide for a blind runner.
+This information was also covered in Episode 4 of The Blind Sport Podcast - Running Blind.

 Running in an official race or event can be a lot different than a training run so I have created a Event hints and tips page to hopefully assist with any future plans to enter a running event.
 If you have any other tricks that you think may be helpful to add for others, then please let me know.
+This information was also covered in Episode 6 of The Blind Sport Podcast - Event Preparation.

 I have created a Treadmill Hints & Tips page to give some ideas on what to look for when getting a treadmill and how to use it with no or little vision.
 All feedback from this page is welcome.
+If you would prefer to listen to this information about treadmills check out Episode 14 of The Blind Sport Podcast - Treadmill Hints and Tips

 I have been doing some Aquajogging as part of my regular training schedule, so I decided to put together a Aquajogging hints and tips page.
 Check it out and let me know if there is any additional tips that will enhance this page.
+If you would prefer to listen to this information about Aqua-jogging (deep water running) check out Episode 24 of The Blind Sport Podcast - Deep Water Running

 I am always fund raising to help finance all future events.
 All donations/sponsorships are very much appreciated.
 All sponsors will have their company/organisation logo showing proudly on this site.
 There has been a lot of public interest in my past and future plans and I am more than happy to wear your company T-shirts on my training runs/rides around the streets if you can support me.
 I would be more than happy to speak to any interested groups who would like to hear about what I am doing and get behind me or other people with some kind of disability who want to get their butt off the couch.